(Why) Is My Prompt Getting Worse? Rethinking Regression Testing for Evolving LLM APIs: Towards Regression Testing for Prompting LLMs

 \subsection{Tracking Prompts for Regression Testing}

 Our case study points out that prompt performance can be unstable across different APIs and each API has different best-performing prompts.
-As developers only have control over the prompt, they can only change their prompt, possibly from a \textit{history} version, to maintain or improve their prompt+LLM performance.
+Therefore, developers need to track and update their prompt (possibly from a \textit{history} version), to maintain or improve prompt+LLM performance.

 However, existing prompt engineering practices provide insufficient support for prompt versioning and monitoring~\cite{johnnyprompt}-- Information and knowledge are often lost in the iterative prompt engineering process.
 Future research can design systems for prompt+LLM tracking~\cite[e.g.,][]{modeltracker, mishra2023promptaid} to help developers explore behavioral changes, debug regressions, and update their prompts.